May 17 in History

 Argentine Commander in Chief and dictator (born 1925)

-Jorge Rafael Videla was an Argentine military dictator and the President of Argentina from 1976 to 1981 during the National Reorganization Process.
-His rule, which was during the time of Operation Condor, was among the…
+General Jorge Rafael Videla was an Argentine general, politician and dictator who served as the president of Argentina from 1976 to 1981 during the National Reorganization Process.
+His rule, which was during the time of…

 Read More